The topology of Calabi-Yau threefolds with Picard number three: Hybrid components when elliptic curve has one real component

 For $-2 < k <0$, we have a (schematic) picture as in Figure 4, showing all the affine branches of the Hessian and the branch $C_1$ of the cubic.
 We note that the tangent line to $F$ at $B_3$ is the line $x+y = e_2 = {k\over {k-1}} = {{-k}\over {1-k}}$, and this is tangent to the bounded component of the Hessian at the point $Q_3 = (e_2/2 , e_2/2)$.
-If we take $B_3$ as the zero of the group law, this is just a 2-torsion point of $H$.
+If we take $B_3$ as the zero of the group law, $Q_3$ is just a 2-torsion point of $H$.
 Moreover the bounded component of the Hessian in this case lies above (and touches) the asymptote ${x+y }= {k\over {k-1}}$.
 Also playing a role will be the other two lines through $B_3$ that are tangent to the Hessian and yielding 2-torsion points of the Hessian; these have the form $x+y = e_3$, corresponding to the other tangent to the bounded component and $x+y = e_1$ corresponding to the tangent to the unbounded component of $H$.
-Explicitly, if the Hessian is (up to a multiple) the Hessian of $F_{k_i}$, where $0 < k_1 <1$, $-2 < k_2 = k <0$ and $k_3 < -2$, then $e_i = k_i/(k_i -1)$; moreover $e_1 < e_2 < e_3$.
+Explicitly, if the Hessian is (up to a multiple) the Hessian of $F_{k_i}$, where $0 < k_1 <1$, $-2 < k_2 = k <0$ and $k_3 < -2$, then $e_i = k_i/(k_i -1)$; moreover $e_1 < 0 < e_2 < e_3 < k'/(k'-1)$, where $x+y = k'/(k'-1)$ is the asymptote to the Hessian corresponding to its tangent line at $B_3$.

-We have the Steinian involution on the Hessian which in the case being studied interchanges the two components; explicitly we let $Q_1$ be the point on the bounded component of the Hessian whose tangent is also the tangent to $F$ at $B_1$, and $Q_2, Q_3$ defined similarly with respect to the inflexion points $B_2, B_3$.
-The latter we saw above was the point $(e_2/2 , e_2/2)$ and the tangent line $x+y =e_2$, where $e_2 = {k\over {k-1}}$.
+We have the Steinerian involution on the Hessian which in the case being studied interchanges the two components; explicitly we let $Q_1$ be the point on the bounded component of the Hessian whose tangent is also the tangent to $F$ at $B_1$, and $Q_2, Q_3$ defined similarly with respect to the inflexion points $B_2, B_3$.
+We saw above that $Q_3 =(e_2/2 , e_2/2)$ and the tangent line is $x+y =e_2$, where $e_2 = {k\over {k-1}}$.